Hashem369/azan/README.md

-# azan
+# Azan
-give azan time from a counry and a city given
+Give Azan time in any area of the world !!